PacktPublishing/Rust-Web-Programming/README.md

 ```

 ## JSON Web Token
-Chapter 11 and the appendix utlize a JSON web token.
+Please note, Chapter 11, Understanding Rocket Web Framework, and the Appendix A, both utlize a JSON web token.
 However, the token is not created in the chapter and appendix.
 Below
-is a token for a user with the id of one.
+is a token for a user with the ID of one.
 This can be copied and pasted for use in the exercises:

 ```
 eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjo2fQ.uVo7u877IT2GEMpB_gxVtxhMAYAJD8W_XiUoNvR7_iM